lucasferreiralimax/lucas-frontend/README.md

 [Live Project Online](https://lucas-frontend.web.app/).

-This project was bootstrapped with [Vite](https://github.com/vitejs/vite).
+This project was bootstrapped for Portfolio with React.js

 ## Available Scripts